vlstill/presentations/dtedi/pres.md

 *   symbolic execution

     *   often used for test case generation to increase coverage
-    *   requires program which terminate for all inputs to work well
+    *   requires programs which terminate for all inputs to work well
     *   mostly used for sequential programs with arbitrary input data
     *   detects violations of given property, strength depends on the property
     *   path explosion